Hill of Tara

 Tara, Meath, Republic of Ireland

 The Hill of Tara was at the height of its power as a political and religious centre in the early centuries after Christ.
-Attractions include an audio visual show and guided tours of the site.
-Exciting new research and excavations by the Discovery programme team continue to add to our understanding of the site.
+Held sacred by people from the Neolithic era, Tara was believed by worshippers to be a dwelling place of the gods and an entrance to the world of eternal joy.

 Legend has it that on his mission to Ireland, Saint Patrick first travelled to Tara in order to confront the ancient religion at its most powerful site.
 The earliest written records in existence show that high kings were inaugurated there; the "Seanchas Mór" legal text specified that the king must drink ale and symbolically marry the goddess Maeve (Medb) in order to qualify for high kingship.